Louisiana Homeschool Requirements Explained (2025 Guide)

 BESE-Approved Home Study Program

-For the home study program, parents seek authorization from the Louisiana Department of Education to teach at home.
+For the home study program, parents seek authorization from the local school district to teach at home.
+The local school district will designate subjects, bookkeeping, and annual assessments on an individual basis.

 While there are more regulations with this option, it does come with added benefits.
-Families under the home study program can accept any state or federal education funds, and high school students can become eligible for the Taylor Opportunity Program Scholarship (TOPS).
-Your students also have the option of borrowing textbooks from the local school district and can participate in public school sports (with principal approval).
-All diplomas granted under BESE-approved programs are recognized by all employers and colleges in the State of Louisiana.
+Families under the home study program can accept any state or federal education funds, such as the high school Taylor Opportunity Program Scholarship (TOPS).
+Your students also have the option of borrowing textbooks from the local school district and can participate in public school sports.
+All diplomas granted under BESE- approved home study programs are recognized by all employers and colleges in the State of Louisiana.

 Parents who homeschool as a nonpublic school are not seeking state approval and enjoy fewer restrictions than home study program families.
 High school students who are homeschooled through a nonpublic school for all 4 years will not qualify for the TOPS scholarship.